JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 implementation for those types that do not want to implement their own special version.
-In other words: Unless a custom subset-type is provided, a subsets of some given data will be represented by a type called :class:`DataSubset`.
+In other words: Unless a custom subset-type is provided, a subset of some given data will be represented by a type called :class:`DataSubset`.
 The main purpose for the existence of :class:`DataSubset` - or any special data subset for that matter
 - is two-fold: